Blog

 The next step is to create the other content that you need to accompany your tour.

 To create an attractive multimedia app, you should also include an image for each stop.
 This will help visitors match up what they’re seeing in real life and know that they’re listening to the correct content.
-You might also want to write a short text description for each stop and provide the audio transcript to improve accessibility.

 5. Setup location-based content triggers